 Next is time to file the insurance claim.
 Luckily, making a claim itself is generally an easy process.
 The quality of care after making a claim is another story though.
 Call the insurer or try their website, (either your own insurer or the other driver’s depending on the situation).
 Provide the name and policy number you given by the other driver.

-How long do you have to report an accident?
+How long do you have to report an accident to insurance?

 If another driver is at fault and you’re making a claim on their policy